Organic Chiran Sencha

 Brewing Guide

-2 heaped tsp per 100-300ml (60°C) water.
+2 heaped teaspoons per 100–300ml water (60°C).
 Steep for 2 minutes.
+Suitable for up to 4 infusions:

-High quality, airtight, resealable standing zipper pouch with 9 protective layers to preserve flavour and protect against oxidation and contamination.
+High-quality, airtight, resealable standing zipper pouch with 9 protective layers to preserve flavour and protect against oxidation and contamination.
 Optionally available in an original Japanese gift box.

 Our recommendations